-- 1) Use Engineer paper only or full-page printouts from Mathcad, Excel, Visual Analysis, etc. You may neatly tape or glue short computer printouts onto Engineer paper at the appropriate place in the logical flow of the problem.
-Only use one side of a page.
-Clearly present a brief problem statement and a sketch with your solution.
+- 1) Use Engineer paper only with solutions placed in the logical flow of the problem printed on engineering paper; one side only.
+Clearly present a brief problem statement or a sketch with your solution.
 Clearly and concisely explain each step.
 For narratives of more than a line or two, use your word processor or the text capability if you are using MathCAD or Excel.
-If you are writing out a paragraph or more, you must type it. - 2) Late Submissions.
-It is a basic principle of professionalism that "Professionals are not late."
-A "COORDINATED LATE" submission occurs when you will miss the deadline for a graded homework assignment and you contact me in advance.
+If you are writing out a paragraph or more, you must type it in a word processing package (for projects). - 2) Late Submissions.
+It is a basic principle of professionalism that "Professionals are not Late".
+A "COORDINATED LATE" submission occurs when you will miss the deadline for a graded homework assignment, and you contact me in advance.
 Notification immediately before the submission will not suffice.
-Deductions to your assignment grade for late submissions will be given as follows:
+Deductions to your assignment grade for late submissions will be given. - 3) All homework in this course must be properly documented.
+As you are having your work reviewed it is likely that you might receive help from your classmates, just simply document it.
+Information from the course textbooks (equations and outlines of procedures), class notes, or me are considered immediately available to all students and need not be acknowledged or documented.
+YOU ARE REQUIRED TO ACKNOWLEDGE AND DOCUMENT ALL OTHER ASSISTANCE AND REFERENCES USED.
+Documentation will be accomplished in accordance with any manual for writing, footnote or endnote, for papers, but for written homework, just place the documentation right at the point you received help describing who and what assistance.